Gathering Hardware/Software Details | Describing the Problem

-“Quick Fix” Suggestions
+Try these “Quick Fix” Suggestions

-I provide help desk and troubleshooting services via:
+Help desk and troubleshooting services are available

-When you request help with a problem with your computer I need to know about your computer hardware, operating system and software.
+When you request help with a problem with your computer Russ needs to know about your computer hardware, operating system and software.
+Details about your computer and the nature of the problem will ensure that recommended solutions will not harm your computer or your data.

 If you have a laptop or a brand-name computer (e.g., Apple, Dell, HP, Acer, etc.), the make and model of your computer is usually found on the back of a desktop or on the bottom of a laptop.

-I can usually determine most of the necessary information if I'm onsite, but there are slight differences.
+I can usually determine most of the necessary information if I'm on-site, but there are slight differences.
 The serial number, SNID or build number may be necessary to determine exactly what hardware is in your computer.

 If your computer was built by the shop where you purchased it then the computer was built from name-brand components including the motherboard, processor, video card, etc. (see definitions).
 These will determine the computer's specs and are often listed on your purchase invoice.